google/go-github/CONTRIBUTING.md

    And finally, the `go vet ./...` command will check linting and styling over your code, keeping the project consistent formatting-wise.

-   In any case, it is always a good idea to read official Go documentation when working on this project, as the definition of tools and commands of the Go programming language is described on further detail there.
+   In any case, it is always a good idea to read official Go documentation when working on this project, as the definition of tools and commands of the Go programming language is described in further detail there.

   4. Do your best to have [well-formed commit messages][] for each change.
      This provides consistency throughout the project, and ensures that commit